Ministry of Defence Police: Deployment and locations

-The MDP is currently deployed at approximately 36 defence locations around the United Kingdom.
+The MDP is currently deployed at approximately 21 defence locations around the United Kingdom.
 These include—but are no longer limited to—military establishments, defence housing estates, military training areas, the royal dockyards, and the Atomic Weapons Establishment.

 Since January 2008, the MDP has also taken on the role of providing armed security at four gas terminals in the UK, part of the critical national infrastructure.
+As of 2024 responsibility for these sites had been transferred to the Civil Nuclear Constabulary.

 In February 2015, the MDP deployed officers to GCHQ Cheltenham on a full-time basis; this was in response to the 2014 increase to the UK threat level from international terrorism.

 Jurisdiction

 MDP officers are attested as constables in one of the three jurisdictions of the United Kingdom: England & Wales, Scotland and Northern Ireland, but can exercise their powers in matters relating to the Ministry of Defence Estate throughout the United Kingdom, and additionally in the circumstances described below.
 MDP officers' natural geographic jurisdiction relates to MOD property and land as set out in section 2 of the Ministry of Defence Police Act 1987, which was amended by the Anti-terrorism, Crime and Security Act 2001.
 MDP officers also have police jurisdiction in relation to certain persons connected with the MOD, crime related to the MOD and the escorting of the movement of MOD property anywhere in the United Kingdom.

 MDP officers are able to take on the powers of constables of territorial police forces, or other special police forces, such as British Transport Police, in certain situations.
 This is known as 'extended jurisdiction' and use of these powers is set out in the Ministry of Defence Police Act (as amended).
 Protocols are in place which govern the relationships between the MOD Police and local forces under these circumstances.